 Kinako, also labeled Toasted Soybean Flour, is a powder made from roasted soybeans that have been ground up.
 The name "kinako" means "yellow flour" in Japanese, which I suppose is accurate but does nothing to describe how delightful it is.
 It is very tasty, smooth and nutty, almost like dried peanut butter.
-This is probably the most traditional use for it, but it is also on ice cream and in Greek yogurt.
+This recipe is probably the most traditional use for it, but it is also very tasty on ice cream and in Greek yogurt.

 Another traditional use for kinako is another wagashi, called warabi mochi (蕨餅).
 It's made from braken fern starch, which makes it more jelly-like than mochi made with rice, and it is served rolled in kinako.